 Primary syphilis is characterized by one or more ulcerative lesions.
-Reactive serologic tests such as VDRL, RPR or treponemal-specific tests need to be positive.
-The demonstration of the causative organism Treponema pallidum confirms the diagnosis of primary syphilis.
+Reactive serologic tests such as the venereal disease research laboratory (VDRL), rapid plasma reagin (RPR), or treponemal-specific tests need to be positive.
+The presence of the causative organism T. pallidum confirms the diagnosis of primary syphilis.

 Secondary syphilis is characterized by localized or diffuse mucocutaneous lesions with generalized lymphadenopathy.
-Condylomalata and alopecia are also commonly seen in secondary syphilis.
-The diagnostic criteria for secondary syphilis include a positive nontreponemal and positive treponemal serology test with the presence of the clinical features of the stage.
-The isolation and identification of the organisms is not mandatory but it is done to confirm the diagnosis.
+Condyloma lata and alopecia are also commonly seen in secondary syphilis.
+The diagnostic criteria for secondary syphilis include a positive nontreponemal and positive treponemal serology test with the presence of clinical features characteristic of this stage.
+The isolation and identification of the organism is not mandatory but does confirm the diagnosis.

-Neurosyphilis is defined as the infection of the central nervous system by Treponema pallidum.
-Patients might develop syphilitic meningitis, optic involvement with interstitial keratitis and uveitis, dementia and tabes dorsalis.
+Neurosyphilis is defined as an infection of the central nervous system by T. pallidum.
+Patients may develop syphilitic meningitis, optic involvement with interstitial keratitis and uveitis, dementia, and tabes dorsalis.
 Neurosyphilis can happen at any stage.

 Epidemiology of Syphilis in Adolescents

 Primary and secondary syphilis are reportable infections in the United States.
-Impact of syphilis in the adolescent group is underestimated as some cases may not be reported in certain clinics or places in the United States.
+The impact of syphilis in adolescents is underestimated, as some cases may not be reported in certain clinics or places in the country.

-The main risk factors for acquiring syphilis are previous history of syphilis infection, having a partner with syphilis, current human immunodeficiency virus infection and having more than 4 sex partners per year.
-Young adult men, sex workers, individuals of African American ethnicity, and those from the southern and western states are more likely to develop syphilis.
+The main risk factors for acquiring syphilis are a previous history of syphilis infection, having a sexual partner with syphilis, current human immunodeficiency virus infection, and having more than 4 sex partners per year.
+Young adult men, sex workers, African Americans, and those from the southern and western states are more likely to develop syphilis.

 Clinical Manifestations of Syphilis

-If the patients are not treated, they will progress to latent syphilis.
-Patients with late stage syphilis present with symptoms and signs suggestive of multi-system involvement such as heart failure, cardiac arrhythmias, coronary artery disease, aortitis, skin lesions and bone lesions.
-Symptoms of late-stage syphilis can occur within 1 year up to 30 years after the initial primary disease.
-Tertiary syphilis include cardiovascular syphilis, gummatous syphilis and a slow progressive disease affecting any organ system.
+Symptoms of late-stage syphilis can occur within 1 year or up to 30 years after the initial primary disease.
+Tertiary syphilis includes cardiovascular syphilis, gummatous syphilis, and a slow, progressive disease affecting any organ system.

-Neurosyphilis can happen at any stage and presents with symptoms and signs suggestive of focal neurologic deficits.
+Neurosyphilis can happen at any stage of the disease and presents with symptoms and signs suggestive of focal neurologic deficits.

 Diagnostic Workup for Syphilis in Adolescents

-Screening for syphilis infection should target individuals at an increased risk because of having of one of the previously explained risk factors.
-The aim of screening for syphilis infection in adolescents is the early detection of primary syphilis and secondary syphilis to prevent the progression to late-stage syphilis.
+Screening for syphilis infection should target individuals who are at increased risk because of one of the previously noted risk factors.
+The aim of screening for syphilis infection in adolescents is the early detection of primary syphilis and secondary syphilis so as to prevent the progression to late-stage syphilis.

-When an adolescent represents similar symptoms to syphilis, he or she should receive a nontreponemal reactive test such as the Venereal Disease Research Laboratory (VDRL)or the Rapid Plasma Reagin (RPR) tests.
-While these tests are not very specific for syphilis, they are highly sensitive.
+When an adolescent presents with symptoms suggestive of syphilis, they should receive a nontreponemal reactive test such as VDRL or RPR.
+While these tests are not specific for syphilis, they are highly sensitive.

-Microscopic examination of samples collected from the skin lesions might reveal the organism and help in confirming the diagnosis.
+Microscopic examination of samples collected from skin lesions may reveal the organism and also help in confirming the diagnosis.

 Treatment of Syphilis in Adolescents

-Patients who are nonpregnant and are allergic to penicillin might be treated with doxycycline or tetracycline.
-Ceftriaxone might be effective in the primary syphilis stage.
+Patients who are not pregnant and are allergic to penicillin can be treated with doxycycline or tetracycline.
+Ceftriaxone may be effective in the primary syphilis stage.
 A single oral dose of azithromycin has been shown to be effective in the treatment of early syphilis.
-Unfortunately, azithromycin resistance is becoming more common in Treponema pallidum.
-Azithromycin efficacy in pregnant women is decreased.
+Unfortunately, azithromycin resistance is becoming more common in T. pallidum.
+Azithromycin efficacy in pregnant women is also decreasing.

 Response to treatment is confirmed by repeating the nontreponemal reactive tests 6 months and 12 months after the initiation of treatment.
-Patients with relapse of symptoms, worsening of symptoms or a significant increase in the nontreponemal reactive titers should be re-evaluated and the possibility of treatment failure should be addressed.
+Patients with a relapse or worsening of symptoms, or a significant increase in the nontreponemal reactive titers, should be re-evaluated and the possibility of treatment failure should be addressed.

-Patients with neurosyphilis should get a cerebrospinal fluid examination.
-If the cerebrospinal fluid assessment is abnormal, follow-up cerebrospinal fluid examinations are indicated to monitor response to treatment.
+Patients with neurosyphilis should receive a cerebrospinal fluid examination.
+If this assessment is abnormal, follow-up cerebrospinal fluid examinations are indicated to monitor response to treatment.